outifaout/azure-messaging-events/README.md

     ```

 5. Go to [ServiceBusSender](src/ServiceBusSender) directory and find the [appsettings.json](src/ServiceBusSender/appsettings.json) file
-6. In appsettings.json find the `ServiceBusSettings` section and update the entry `ConnectionString` specifying the connection string that was output from the script execution in previous steps.
-NOTE: Do not check this into source control, alternatively you can use an appsettings.local.json file or local secrets to not put in appsettings.json.
+6. In appsettings.json find the `ServiceBusSettings` section and update the values for `ServiceBusNamespace` and `SharedAccessKey` specifying the values from the connection string that was output from the script execution in previous steps. **NOTE**: Do not check this into source control, alternatively you can use an appsettings.local.json file or local secrets to not put in appsettings.json.
+Alternatively we could have used the full connection string but I prefer to split this up.
 7. Additionally, if you changed the `queueName` in the Variables of the provisioning script you will need to update the `QueueName` setting in the `ServiceBusSettings` section of appsettings.json file as well.
 8. Rebuild the Solution
 9. Run the `ServiceBusSender` console application using Visual Studio